Gur-e-Amir: Decline and restoration

 Wooden gate from the Gur-i Mir, with sculpted decoration, traces of polychromy and micro-mosaics (khatamkari).
 State Museum of History of Culture of Uzbekistan.

-In 1740, king Nader Shah of the Afsharid Empire tried to carry away Tamerlane's sarcophagus.
+In 1740, king Nader Shah of the Afsharid Empire tried to carry away Timur's sarcophagus.
 Nader idolized Timur.
 He imitated Timur's military prowess and, later in his reign, Timur's cruelty, but in the process of removal the sarcophagus broke in two.
 This was interpreted as a bad omen.
 His advisers urged him to return the stone to its rightful place.

 Unfortunately, after the end of 17th century Samarkand suffered a long period of decline.
 The city lost the status of capital to Bukhara.
 The great Silk Road bypassed the city and its great historical monuments stood empty and forgotten.
-Only after the Second World War did extensive restoration work in Gur-Emir begin.
+Only after the Second World War did extensive restoration work in the Gur-e-Amir begin.

-Tamerlane's tomb was opened shortly before the German invasion of the Soviet Union on 19 June 1941.
+Timur's tomb was opened shortly before the German invasion of the Soviet Union on 19 June 1941.
 The exhumation of Timur in 1941 was made under the direction of Soviet scientist and anthropologist Mikhail Mikhaylovich Gerasimov, who was able to reconstruct Timur's facial features from his skull, and it was also confirmed that he was 172 cm in height and would have walked with a pronounced limp.

 In the 1950s the dome, main portal and minarets were refurbished.
-By that time the maiolica tiles had mostly fallen away.
+By that time the majolica tiles had mostly fallen away.
 In the 1970s, the restoration of the interior was undertaken.
-Neither the Madrasah nor the Khanaka of initial Muhammad Sultan's complex were reconstructed at that time.
-With the resurgence of the interest in Tamerlane after the founding of the Republic of Uzbekistan in 1991, care of his places of worship has intensified.
+Neither the madrasah nor the khanqah of initial Muhammad Sultan's complex were reconstructed at that time.
+With the resurgence of the interest in Timur after the founding of the Republic of Uzbekistan in 1991, care of his places of worship has intensified.